Environmental Protection Agency (EPA).

 Direct final rule.

-If EPA receives adverse comments on this action, we will publish a timely withdrawal of the direct final rule in the Federal Register informing the public that the rule will not take effect.
+This “direct final” rule is effective November 3, 2003, unless EPA receives written adverse comment by October 2, 2003.
+If written adverse comment is received, EPA will publish a timely withdrawal of the direct final rule in the Federal Register and inform the public that the rule will not take effect.

-Send written comments to Carlton Nash, Chief, Regulation Development Section, Air Programs Branch (AR-18J), United Environmental Protection Agency, 77 West Jackson Boulevard, Chicago, Illinois 60604.
-(We recommend that you telephone Christos Panos, at (312) 353-8328 before visiting the Region 5 Office.)
+Written comments may be mailed to: Carlton T. Nash, Chief, Regulation Development Section, Air Programs Branch (AR-18J), United States Environmental Protection Agency, 77 West Jackson Boulevard, Chicago, Illinois 60604.
+Copies of the documents relevant to this action are available for inspection during normal business hours at the above address.
+(Please telephone Christos Panos at (312) 353-8328, before visiting the Region 5 office.)

-A copy of these SIP revisions is available for inspection at this Office of Air and Radiation (OAR) Docket and Information Center (Air Docket 6102), United States Environmental Protection Agency, Ariel Rios Building, 1200 Pennsylvania Avenue, N.W., Washington, D.C.
-20460, (202) 260-7548.Start Further Info
+Comments may also be submitted electronically or through hand delivery/courier, please follow the detailed instructions described in Part(I)(B)(1)(i) through (iii) of the Supplementary Information section.
+A copy of the SIP revision is available for inspection at the Office of Air and Radiation (OAR) Docket and Information Center (Air Docket 6102), United States Environmental Protection Agency, Ariel Rios Building, 1200 Pennsylvania Avenue, NW., Washington, DC 20460, (202) 260-7548.Start Further Info

 FOR FURTHER INFORMATION CONTACT: